VisualPhysiologyDB/optics/README.md

   --visualize_bootstrap: Enable visualization of bootstrap predictions.

   --bootstrap_num: Number of bootstrap models to load for prediction replicates.
 Default // Maximum: 100

-  --preload_bootstrap_models: Enable preloading of bootstrap models to memory.
-Can be quite cumbersome, but will theoretically make predictions faster.

   --bootstrap_viz_file: Filename prefix for bootstrap visualization.
 Default: bootstrap_viz